DoDoENT/neovim-additional-tasks/README.md

 neovim-additional-tasks
 =========================

+> [!WARNING]
+> This plugin is up to deprecation.
+All modules available here will be integrated directly into [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks) plugin, thus making this plugin no longer needed.

-This plugin contains dditional tasks for [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks).
+This plugin contained additional tasks for [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks).
 Following additional tasks are implemented:

 - `npm` for managing NPM projects
 - `cmake_kits` for advanced management of CMake-based projects, which has a lot more features than the `cmake` task provided in the original [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks) plugin, such as support for build kits, customization of build types, integration with ctest, automatic reconfiguration of `clangd` LSP arguments, ...